Tim-Liam-Hill/Acid/README.md

 #empty function body
 CAA CAT TAC CAA #declare that the body of funciton 'cattac'is now finished
 ```

+*You didn't hear this from me, but the empty string is a valid function name.
+Do with this information what you will.*

 # README BEYOND THIS POINT IS STILL IN PROGRESS